 Address: 13651 I-40 Frontage Rd, Amarillo, TX 79124

 Carhenge is a striking structure located on the western edge of the Sandhills in Nebraska.
 It consists of a circle of cars and three standing trilithons within the circle.
 This was formed from vintage American automobiles and is currently one of the top roadside attractions in America for people who are passing through Nebraska.

 Address: 2151 Co Rd 59, Alliance, NE 69301

 In 1989, the Fremont Arts Council was challenged by the local government to do something about the area under the Aurora Bridge.
 What came about was a massive troll monument that is dedicated to Fremont's popular Troll legend.
-Make sure to drop by here during the annual Trolloween to experience terror and fear as you have never experienced before.
+Make sure to visit this unique roadside attraction during the annual Trolloween to experience terror and fear as you have never experienced before.

 Address: 3405 Troll Ave N, Seattle, WA 98103